Financial Aid

 *Does not include enrollment deposit, books, athletic fees, music lessons, missions trips, medical insurance, travel incidentals, supplies, snacks, etc.

-Your cost of attendance could be significantly lower based on Trinity’s generous financial assistance package.
+Your out-of-pocket expense could be significantly lower based on Trinity’s generous financial assistance package.
 You may qualify for scholarships and grants.

 If you’re attending school at least half time, the COA is the estimate of: